De La Salle University College of Liberal Arts

 The College of Liberal Arts (CLA) of De La Salle University, formerly known as the College of Arts and Sciences was founded in 1918.
 In 1982, the College of Arts and Sciences was split into two colleges, the College of Liberal Arts, and the College of Science.
 The CLA provides Lasallians with a liberal education enough to develop the student in humanities and the social sciences.
 The college is now the most populous in the university, following the split of the College of Business and Economics into the College of Business and the School of Economics in 2010.
-The CLA Administration is located in 2nd floor of the Miguel Hall.
+The CLA Administration is located on the Ground Floor of the Faculty Center.
 The Departments of Literature and English are both recognized by the Commission on Higher Education as Centers of Excellence.